f-fathurrahman/ffr-LFDFT/README.md

 This package is growing from my implementation of Prof. Arias' [practical DFT mini-course](http://jdftx.org/PracticalDFT.html).
-While plane wave is used as the basis set in the course, Lagrange basis functions is used as the basis set in this package.
+While plane wave is used as the basis set in that course, here Lagrange basis functions is used as the basis set in this package.

 Presently, it can do total energy calculations via SCF and direct minimization.